Y-Innovate/LWZMAKE/BUILD.md

 If `LWZMAKE` determines that a USS copy file has a more recent modified date than it's equally named target in the PDS, or if the target in the PDS doesn't exist, then the recipe is executed.

-The recipe consists of 2 actions:
+This recipe consists of 2 actions:

 - invoke the REXX EXEC called OGET which copies the USS file to the PDS and converts the coded character set on the go (in this case only from IBM-1047 to IBM-037, which doesn't change much except square brackets [] and the not ¬ sign).
 - execute a small shell command line that sets the last modified date of the `$(asmfiles)` to 'now' (meaning all of the Assembler sources other than COPY files, so the ones that are actually ran through the assembler utility).
 This makes sure that all the `$(asmfiles)` get built whenever a COPY member changes, even when the Assembler source itself didn't change, and should the build fail, then a rerun of the job will pick these up all the same.